 MEALS: The food we bring is plentiful, nutritious, and geared for families.
 You can expect meals like burritos, pasta, and chicken stir-fry for dinner; sandwiches, fruit, and trail mix for lunch; pancakes, eggs, and bacon for breakfast and plenty of good coffee!
 If you have special dietary restrictions, be sure to list them on your registration.

-GROUP SIZE: The group size ranges from 4 to 15 participants, plus 1 or more Wilderness Inquiry staff.
+GROUP SIZE: The group size ranges from 4 to 15 participants, plus 2 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
-Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
-Part of the adventure involves learning about daily camp activities.
+Our trips are cooperative adventures and people pitch in with camp chores as they are able.

 LEVEL OF DIFFICULTY: No previous experience is needed to complete this trip.